polyquantique/haarpy/README.md

 ### Circular Symplectic ensemble
 Circular symplectic matrices $R$ are simply symmetric unitary-symplectic matrices.
 If $S$ is a Haar-random unitary-symplectic matrix, then $R = S S^T$ is a CSE random matrix.
-[Weingarten functions](https://doi.org/10.1142/S2010326313500019) of this ensemble take as input ???? and can be calculated using `weingarten_circular_symplectic`.
+[Weingarten functions](https://doi.org/10.1142/S2010326313500019) of this ensemble take as input an element of the symmetric group as well as the dimension of the symplectic group and can be calculated using `weingarten_circular_symplectic`.
 Functionality to calculate averages will be added in the near term.

 ### Permutation and centered permutation groups
 Weingarten functions associated with these group have been recently introduced.
 Integration over this discrete group can be performed using `weingarten_permutation` and `weingarten_centered_permutation` and the associated [Weingarten function](https://doi.org/10.48550/arXiv.2503.18453) can be accessed as `weingarten_permutation` and `weingarten_centered_permutation`.